chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] fix: copy stack trace should only be available for failed test
+- [ ] fix: Import `import bla as xyz` triggers warning about not exported in all
 - [ ] fix: Do not add completion suggestion for expected type when we have `item.` already
 - [ ] test: Fix failing tests
 - [ ] fix: module-level pytest skip should only be available when caret is on module-level scope